Sean, if you want to be a part of the program, I don't think the history books are finished with Donald J. Trump in any way, shape, manner or form.

 You don't love interviews, do you?

-Um could I ever been could I ever have been any more right when I wish I was wrong?
+Could I ever have been any more right when I wish I was wrong?

-Uh I'll be honest with you, Sean.
+I'll be honest with you, Sean.

 I think you understated it.

-So that's really what I tried to do in the book is take people inside the White House, next to Donald Trump, show people how his personality, how his approach, which was very different than any politician, which is part of what drove the media and his opponents so crazy.
+So that's really what I tried to do in the book is take people inside the White House next to Donald Trump, show people how his personality, how his approach, which was very different than any politician, which is part of what drove the media and his opponents so crazy, but how that led him to accomplish things that no other politicians could accomplish.

-Uh the list goes on and on and on, record low unemployment in 2019 before the pandemic, the wealth gap in this country was shrinking.
+In 2019, before the pandemic, the wealth gap in this country was shrinking.

-But then again, I'd watch your show at night uh and I would see how they were accusing us of of treason and and of and of collaborating with the Russians on on the campaign, and we all know it was untrue, but it took us two years for them to look through everything.
+But then again, I'd watch your show at night and I would see how they were accusing us of treason and of collaborating with the Russians on the campaign.

 That was the only truth.

-I spent three years debunking the Trump Russia Collusion lie.
+I spent three years debunking the Trump-Russia collusion lie.

 And the rest of the media were all wrong.